Daily COVID-19 Deaths Will Likely Top 9/11 For At Least The Next Two Months, CDC Director Warns

-Daily deaths from COVID-19 will likely top the 9/11 death toll for at least next two months, the director of the Centers for Disease Control and Prevention warned this week.
+Daily deaths from COVID-19 will likely top the 9/11 death toll for at least the next two months, the director of the Centers for Disease Control and Prevention warned this week.

 With coronavirus infections and deaths on the rise across the country, many public health experts are sounding the alarm about how much worse the coming weeks and months could get.
 Robert Redfield, CDC director, said that the coming months will be particularly difficult as daily deaths likely top 3,000.